otcathatsya/simple-tabs/README.md

-# Example Mod
+# Simple Tabs: Fabric
-This is an example mod for Kotlin.
+1.18.2- re-code of the original mod by FloorIsJava, work in progress